ray-project/ray/doc/source/handling-dependencies.rst

 .. code-block:: python

-    # Running on a local machine, connecting to remote cluster using Ray Client
+    # Connecting to remote cluster using Ray Client
     ray.init("ray://123.456.7.89:10001", runtime_env=runtime_env)

 This will install the dependencies to the remote cluster.
 Any tasks and actors used in the job will use this runtime environment unless otherwise specified.